wisc7/PhotoFileCompare/README.md

 Also contains a preview of image files.

-could use a polish add some features/ add some extra smarts (eg open files externally, copy paste etc) Seems to have some issues with RAW files, (EG NEF files crash)
+could use a polish add some features/ add some extra smarts (eg open files externally, copy paste etc) Seems to have some issues with RAW files, (EG NEF files resizing etc.)